TroubleshootingHelp improve these docs on GitHub

 ./bin/httptoolkit-server startin the extracted folder

-Open https://app.httptoolkit.tech in Chrome, Edge or Brave:
+Open https://app.httptoolkit.tech in Chrome, Edge, Brave or Firefox:

 - This is the hosted version of the latest HTTP Toolkit UI

-- The UI will work offline in your browser after the first load, just like the app, as it's built using service workers.
+- The UI will work offline in your browser after the first load, just like the app, as it's built using service workers

 In some circumstances, initial Firefox setup can fail with this error, and something like "Firefox can't establish a connection to the server at localhost:8001".